Updated 21st Apr 2023

 - Lime Bar, Salford Quays, for the opening England match of the World Cup

-- 2015 Gigs included the fantastic Brothers Tour with Sidiki Dembele (see Brothers Tour photos in the tab at the top of the page) which was held at Ronnies Bar and Club, Macclesfield
+The fantastic Brothers Tour with Sidiki Dembele (see Brothers Tour photos in the tab at the top of the page) which was held at Ronnies Bar and Club, Macclesfield

-- We also played with Sidiki at the Brothers Tour Manchester gig in June
+- We also played with Sidiki at the Brothers Tour Manchester gig in June the same year

 - Winter Musical Extravaganza at St Michaels Church